Taking Power Supplements Safely

 Truth vs. Hype

 Because most sports supplements are not regulated by government bodies or even consumer agencies - as are conventional medications - advertisers are more free to make unproven and misleading claims.
 Of more concern, they are not required to provide information about side effects.
 The appeal of these advertisements to those particularly vulnerable - teenagers and professional athletes under significant pressure to perform well and look great doing it - is difficult to control.
-To combat this, knowledge and sound decision-making are crucial.
-Mainstream scientific studies have tested nearly all of the substances found in power supplements.
-Of note, the following weaknesses are common: Exceptions to disappointing results have been found, including those observed with caffeine, creatine, and specific amino acid combinations.
-Thus far no research has suggested that any supplement can substitute for skill, training, and basic nutrition.
+To combat this, knowledge and sound decision-making are crucial.- The best resources are those with no connection to a company or industry manufacturing or marketing supplements.
+These include general information websites and medical journals (available through Medline or hospital libraries).

 Supplement Safety